 More specifically, since 2014 data have been collected in accordance with the provisions of Regulation (EU) No 1409/2013 on payments statistics and Guideline ECB/2014/15 on monetary and financial statistics (recast).

 Since 2014, data have not only been collected from credit institutions, but also from payment and e-money institutions.

-It should be noted that the last annual data collection according to the aforementioned regulatory framework will include the reference data for 2021.
+It should be noted that the last annual data collection according to the aforementioned regulatory framework include data the reference data for 2021.
 These data are available via the Open Data section at the BoG and via ECB’s Statistical Data Warehouse

 Revised regulatory framework